ItzMeCrazy/DiscordBotWebsiteV2/README.md

 - This is `nodejs` code.
 It can be run in html code also for that open issue & ask help.
 If you are developer you know how to do it.

 ### Need help?
 If you need help!
-Feel free to join our [Support server](https://aromaxdev.xyz/discord)
+Feel free to join our [Support server](https://discord.gg/devshub) Coded by Atreya copyrights reserved
+Video By The Crazy#0070 Youtube: https://youtube.com/CrazyHQ .
+Make sure to like and subscribe. <3